coro121/documentation-samples/hardware-installation-configuration.md

   gluster> volume start <volume name>
   ```

-3. SSH into each node, in separate tabs, and use the **`ovirt-ha-broker`** and **`ovirt-ha-agent`** commands to enter maintenance mode.
+3. SSH into each node, in separate tabs, and use the **`ovirt-ha-broker`** and **`ovirt-ha-agent`** commands to open maintenance mode.

 ```python
 systemctl start ovirt-ha-broker; systemctl start ovirt-ha-agent
 ```

-4. Exit maintenance mode of the hosted engine by using the `--set-maintenance` command.
+4. Exit the maintenance mode of the hosted engine using the `--set-maintenance` command.

 ```python
 hosted-engine --set-maintenance --mode=none
 ```

-The hosted engine virtual machine can take some time to load.
-You can verify the process by typing:
+The hosted engine virtual machine can take some time to start.
+You can verify the process by typing

 ```python
 hosted-engine --vm-status
 ```

-5. With a web browser, login to the hosted engine by entering **`[kit number]cpb.mil.`**
+5. Using a web browser, login to the hosted engine by entering **`[kit number]cpb.mil.`**

 6. From the UI, activate all storage domains by selecting **`Storage > Domains`** .

 7. Start all virtual machines by selecting **`Computer > Virtual Machines`**.

-8. Lastly, Choose each virtual machine and select **Run**.
+8. Last, Choose each virtual machine and select **Run**.
 Wait until all nodes are turned on.

 ### System power-down sequence